cryptolinux/ion/doc/tor.md

 ## 3. List of known Ion Core Tor relays

-Note: All these nodes are hosted by masternodehosting.com
+Note: All these nodes are hosted by cevap

-* l7oq3v7ujau5tfrw.onion
-* vsmegqxisccimsir.onion
-* 4rbha5nrjso54l75.onion
-* 3473226fvgoenztx.onion
-* onn5v3aby2dioicx.onion
-* w5n7s2p3mdq5yf2d.onion
-* ec4qdvujskzasvrb.onion
-* g5e4hvsecwri3inf.onion
-* ys5upbdeotplam3y.onion
-* fijy6aikzxfea54i.onion
+* ajjhrmc7ungkr4l2.onion

 ## 4. Automatically listen on Tor